slevin48/lambda-boto/README.md

 static      GET      /static/<path:filename>
 ```

-## Zappa App: Get Paris weather and write to S3 file
+## Zappa App #1: Get Paris weather and write to S3 file

 This example makes a request to the openweathermap API and saves the result to a file on the S3 bucket: